mslinn/play2.3-scala2.11-securesocial3-slick2.1-h2-bootstrap3-sample/README.md

 securesocial-slick-bootstrap3-sample
 ====================================

-A sample starting application with securesocial slick using h2 file database integrated with bootstrap3
+A sample application with Securesocial, Slick, H2 file database integrated with Bootstrap3.

+Conversion to Play 2.3, Scala 2.11, Slick 2.1 and SS master is in process.